rpmiskin/elk-resilience/README.md

 ## Possible Solution

-Using the output isolator pattern should allow each output to buffer some data even when the pipeline is blocked.
+Using the output isolator pattern should allow each output to buffer some data even when the pipeline is blocked. (**Note** This requires logtash >= 7.0 and that you use a `pipelines.yml` file.)

 To try this out examine `input-pipeline.logstash.conf`.
 The contents should currently look like:

 ```